 Results of the statistical evaluation provided insight into factors that were weighted heavily when predicting if the facility will have experience a chlorine exceedance event.
 The entropy-reduction based approaches (Decision Tree and Random Forest) as well as the binary regression approach (Logistic Regression) all shared the similar feature importance metrics where disinfection dose, BOD loading, RAS loading, effluent TSS, and Visy paper flows were indicative of exceedance risks.
 Metrics pertaining to secondary treatment such as solids settleability, F/M, and sludge age we’re also common.
 Because feature importance is spread out without heavily weighted major predictors, the implication is that variability amongst the features listed have relatively comparable probabilistic impacts on disinfection efficacy.

 Section 4 Conclusions and Recommendations

-This paragraph is formatted in the “LFT Body” style, which serves as the basic formatting for standard narrative text.

 4.1 Conclusions